ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Worked on calculator

 **Thoughts:** Spent the entire time bug fixing.
 Clear wasn't functioning right but I think I got it sorted.
 Also the operators functioned weird if you used them back-to-back without selecting a new value each time.
 Also believe to have fixed them.
 Still need to fix decimals, percent, number limiter, add backspace, and add keyboard functionality

+### Day 36: July 23, 2021

+**Today's Progress**: Worked on calculator, finished for now.

+**Thoughts:** Spent more time bugfixing.
+Not entirely satisified with it and believe it can be improved still, but I'll save that for another day.
+It's basic functions work just fine, although I'm sure I could improve the way I coded it as well.